Featured Online Social Work Programs

 What Is the Annual Salary of a Social Worker?

+According to the BLS, the median annual salary for social workers was $55,350 in May 2022.
 Please keep in mind that income is determined by a variety of factors, including location, work environment, experience, and the type of social work.
-For example, in California, mental health and substance abuse social workers earn a median annual compensation of $73,150, while in Pennsylvania, the same type of employment pays $39,510.

 What Is the Job Outlook for Social Workers?

-Between 2020 and 2030, the Bureau of Labor Statistics expects social worker employment to increase by 12 percent, faster than the national average.
-Approximately 78,300 job openings for social workers are projected each year, on average, over the next ten years.
+Between 2022 and 2032, the BLS expects social worker employment to increase by 7%, faster than the national average.
+Approximately 63,800 job openings for social workers are projected each year, on average, over the next ten years.

 As a social worker, the skills you possess may be as expansive as the career opportunities of this profession.
 Whether your skills are obtained naturally or through education and training, a career in social work requires a broad range of skills and qualities.

 While this list isn’t exhaustive, a social worker who masters a core set of essential skills can succeed in almost any setting.
-We’ve compiled a list of 25 skills that we’re confident you already possess or are aiming to acquire.
+Explore 25 key skills for social workers:

 - Active listening